JamesRCr/ProjectCoeus/README.md

   - Can simulate continental drift with major geographic side effects (mountains, trenches)
   - Export to png/svg/mp4

-3. Data structures and sorts
+3. Data Structures and Sorts python package
   - Queue, stack, tree, BST...
   - Quicksort, mergesort, bubblesort ...
   - Full pythonic implementations of these (use a lot of built-in methods)

-4. Stock trader (can be simulated for now)
+4. Stock Trader (can be simulated for now)
   - Monitors indicators (user specified)
   - Buys/sells on some algorithm/preference/strategy
   - Able to weigh probabilities to choose best strategy to imploy